The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 (g) Who self-directs his or her own care and receives services from a personal aide under chapter 74.39 RCW.

-(23) “Vulnerable adult advocacy team” means a team of three or more persons who coordinate a multidisciplinary process, in compliance with this act and the protocol governed by section 13 of this act, for preventing, identifying, investigating, prosecuting, and providing services related to abuse, neglect, or financial exploitation of vulnerable adults.
+(23) “Vulnerable adult advocacy team” means a team of three or more persons who coordinate a multidisciplinary process, in compliance with chapter 266, Laws of 2017 and the protocol governed by RCW 74.34.320, for preventing, identifying, investigating, prosecuting, and providing services related to abuse, neglect, or financial exploitation of vulnerable adults.